TUM-Dev/NavigaTUM/webclient/src/md/about-us.md

 # About NavigaTUM

-NavigaTUM is a non-official tool developed by students, that aims to help you get around at [TUM](https://tum.de).
+NavigaTUM is a tool developed by students for students, to help you get around at [TUM](https://tum.de).
 Feel free to contribute, [the code is open source](https://github.com/TUM-Dev/navigatum) and we are open to new contributors.

 ## Data Sources